 History and Evolution of Blue Sky Laws

 Blue sky laws took life in the early 1990s.
 Kansas is believed to have passed the inceptive blue sky law in 1911.
-Although the term came into existence when Kansas banking commissioner J. N. Dolley was pushing for the passing of the Kansas statue a year ago.
-He was declaring his intention to shield innocent investors from investing in ventures that have no foundation but feet of ‘blue sky’.
+However, the term came into existence when Kansas banking commissioner J. N. Dolley was pushing for the passing of the Kansas statue a year ago.
+He was declaring his intention to shield innocent investors from investing in ventures that have no foundation but feet of ‘blue sky.’

 In those times, such unproven ventures were common.
 Companies used to make unsubstantiated claims about the prospects of the investment.
 These companies used to sell securities without producing any evidence to back their claims.
 There was hardly any administrative supervision of the market and the finance industry by any governing body.
-Hence, frauds were common and corporates used to hide unfavorable details from the investors.
+Hence, frauds were common, and corporates used to hide unfavorable details from the investors.
 This inflated the market in the 1920s before its fateful crash in 1929, known as the 1929 stock market crash or the biggest depression.

-Beginning in 1911, by 1931 almost all the states in the US had blue sky laws in place.
+Beginning in 1911, by 1931, almost all the states in the US had blue sky laws in place.
 Hence, these state laws go before two federal acts took life in the US governing the issue and sale of securities.
-The first one is the Federal Securities Act, 1933.
-And, a year after, the Securities Exchange Act, 1934 was passed.
+The first one is the Federal Securities Act 1933.
+And a year after, the Securities Exchange Act 1934 was passed.
 Both are Federal Acts and do not assume the place of blue sky laws.

 Other Subsequent Laws

 In 1956, Federal legislators came up with the Uniform Securities Act.
 The purpose of this law was to provide a template or guide to the states to build and flair their own laws.
 And most of the states by that time had built their blue sky laws from this act.
 However, there were still many differences between different states.
 Practices that were appropriate in one state were inappropriate in another state.
-Thereby one act that was considered fraud in one state, was considered ok in another state.
+Thereby one act that was considered fraud in one state was considered ok in another state.
 The judicial pronouncements also varied from state to state.
-The result was a complex set of laws and decisions which made it difficult for companies to issue securities in multiple states.
+The result was a complex set of laws and decisions, making it difficult for companies to issue securities in multiple states.
 And so, an even more uniform law was the need for.

-Hence, in pursuit of a more systematic and homogeneous regime, in 1996 the US Congress came with the National Securities Markets Improvement Act.
+Hence, in pursuit of a more systematic and homogeneous regime, in 1996, the US Congress came up with the National Securities Markets Improvement Act.
 This law increased the federal government’s powers in the securities market and cut down states’ control in setting standards and specifying filing requirements.
 This law also labels some securities as covered securities.
 Securities categorized as covered securities are exempt from state registration requirements.
 Other subsequent federal laws limit the state courts’ jurisdiction in case of financial fraud.
 Blue sky laws, still, are an important regulation for issuers of security to abide by.

 Let’s Highlight the Merits of the Blue Sky Laws

-- Check for the credibility of the company issuing the security and ensure that the issuer is not a fly by night operator
+- Check for the credibility of the company issuing the security and ensure that the issuer is not a fly-by-night operator.

-- They do a merit review of security offers to conclude if the offer is fair to the innocent investor
+- They do a merit review of security offers to conclude if the offer is fair to the innocent investor.

-- Provide an overall safe and healthy environment for securities dealing, and builds confidence among the investors
+- Provide an overall safe and healthy environment for securities dealing and builds confidence among the investors

 Major Limitations of the Laws